 Overview of Tennessee Taxes

-In Tennessee, there is no income tax on wages.
-The state has a flat 6% tax rate that applies to income earned from interest and dividends.
-No Tennessee cities have local income taxes.
+In Tennessee, there are no income taxes whatsoever.
+However, prior to 2021, the state levied a flat-rate tax on all income earned from interest and dividends.
+No cities in Tennessee levy local income taxes.

 |Take Home Salary||--%||$--|

 - Median household income: $62,166 (U.S. Census Bureau)

 - Number of cities that have local income taxes: 0